 Estimated P0172 Repair Cost

 Once you have completed the diagnosis, it’s time to repair the fault.
 Depending on what’s causing the problem, you are looking at a variety of repair costs.
-Our estimates include labor and parts, so you can save some money by performing the work yourself.
+The estimates below include labor and parts, so you can save some money by performing the work yourself.

 - Clean/replace mass air flow (MAF) sensor – $75-$375